 If you decide to go with paint rather than stain, then green, brown and grey shades will blend in with the landscape of your garden.
 Whereas more vibrant colours will make your shed the statement piece of your outdoor area.

-If you have a she-shed for reading or working, then a pastel shades might suit it best.
-To create your seaside stripes, use masking tape for a neat finish.
+To take inspiration from beach huts and create seaside stripes, use masking tape for a neat finish.
 If you’d like to recreate the effect on a larger shed, choose paler colours and wider stripes for a jaunty look.

 3. Use on-trend colours to enhance greenery